kelseyhightower/intro-to-kubernetes-workshop/labs/pods.md

 # Creating and managing pods

-* Deploy a pod with the kubecfg cli tool
+* Deploy a pod with the kubectl cli tool
 * Manage the basic life cycle of a pod

 ## Workspace